sammcj/smcleod/content/about.md

 > Hi I'm Sam 👋🏻

-I'm a [1x Engineer](https://1x.engineer/) in the Platform/Automation/DevOps space.
+I'm a [1x Engineer](https://1x.engineer/) in the Platform/Automation/DevOps space, Open Source advocate and community maintainer.

 Currently working as a [Platform Engineering Lead](/cv/) at [DigIO](htttps://digio.com.au) in Melbourne, Australia.